w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/readable-text-style.md

 :::

 :::ednote
-The metrics in the following table are still to be determined, the current content is an example.
+The metrics in the following table are still to be determined; the current content is an example.
+To make this requirement testable, phrases like "most text" needs to be defined, as noted in Issue 475.
 :::

 <table class="data">